What is the Parish Council?

 Twyford Parish Council meets regularly with most full council members.
 Its’ committee meetings take place in the Gilbert Room of the Parish Hall and on occasion at the Pavillion in Hunter Park.
 Minutes of meetings are available.
 For all meeting dates, please see the Full Parish Council page of the website.

 The Council operates under the Twyford Parish Council standing orders

-The Parish Council Members have adopted the following Code of Conduct:
+and has adopted the following Code of Conduct:

 Financial Risk Assessments

 ACCOUNTS and AUDIT for the FINANCIAL YEAR 2015/16

 The response of YES to each of the Governance Statements for 2015/16 was approved by the Full Council on 16 June 2016.
 Information about the Council’s accounts can be found below and more detail is on the Finance Committee section of this website.

 The Accounting Statements for 2015/16 attached below were approved by the Full Council on 16th June 2016 following an internal audit but they were changed to make adjustments required by the external audit.